rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

 The `authors` table contains a document for each author.
 Each document contains information about the relevant author and a field `posts` with an array of posts for that author.
-In this case the query to retrieve all authors with their posts is really simple:
+In this case the query to retrieve all authors with their posts is simple:

 ```python
 # Retrieve all authors with their posts